-Using a bread machine it takes less than ten-minutes to grind the wheat and mix the dough, and then another five hours to bake.
+Yeasted beer bread using 100% wholegrain-flour is not difficult to make.
+It takes less than ten minutes to grind the wheat and mix the dough; and then another five hours to prove and bake.

-Beer and bread make a natural fit both being based on grains and fermented with yeast; the one with barley and the other wheat.
+Beer and bread make a natural fit since both are based on grains that are fermented with yeast; the one using barley and the other wheat.

-Using a sourdough culture will further make this an interesting loaf for those who love to experiment; the bacteria predigest the protein, dealing with the gluten issue that some have, though all the research suggests this is greatly exaggerated.
+Using a sourdough culture will further make this an interesting loaf for those who love to experiment; the bacteria predigest the protein, dealing with the gluten-issue that some have.
+All the research though suggests this is greatly exaggerated.

-Certainly for those suffering from Coeliac-disease it is a real concern.
-The bloating and discomfort have more to do with an inadequate microbiome, and less of a true allergy for most of those complaining of pain after eating bread.
+Certainly for those suffering from Coeliac-disease it is a real concern; but the discomfort that the majority experience has more to do with an inadequate microbiome, and less of a true allergy.
+Do you have pain after eating commercial bread?

-Gluten allergy is a real concern for some; the large amount of the amino-acid proline, a ring structure unlike all others, makes for strong bonds which some digestive systems have difficulty breaking down.
+A gluten allergy is a real concern for some; the large amount of proline, an amino acid with a ring-structure unlike all the others, makes for strong bonds which some digestive systems have difficulty breaking down.

-The net result is the absorption of short chains of amino acids which are targeted as unknown proteins by the immune system; the 33-mer peptide is the most common fly in the ointment.
-Durum flour, emmer and einkorn do not contain it, but most other wheat and spelt do.
+The net result is the absorption of short chains of amino acids which are targeted as unknown proteins by their immune systems; the 33-mer peptide is the most common fly in the ointment.
+Durum flour, emmer and einkorn do not contain it, but most other wheat and spelt grains do.

 For those who have no gluten issues, no standing and waiting-period is necessary; go right ahead and bake.